Clogged drains are a common menace that most homeowners experience at some point.

 2. Flush The Blocked Drain With Hot Water

-Some of the most common reasons behind blocked drains include food waste flushed down the sink.
+Some of the most common reasons behind blocked drains include food waste flushed down the kitchen sink drain.
 The resultant grease, oils, and fats from these food-related substances block the drains and solidify over time.

 3. Clean The Drains Regularly